aditi-dey29/ES203-Digital-Systems-Project-Elevator-Controller-/README.md

 A testbench that validates the correctness of the verilog code is also written.
 The waveforms of all the input signals and the corresponding output signals are also generated.

+This project was done in December 2021 as a part of ES203 Digital Systems course at IIT Gandhinagar.
+It was done in group of two- Ruchit Chudasama (20110172) and Aditi Dey (20110007).